FoodStandardsAgency/Governance/new_projects.md

 Contact it.servicedesk@food.gov.uk for a new repo to be created.
 They'll need

-- A name for the project
+- A name for the repository
 - A description
 - Whether the repo is to be private or public
 - Username of who will be its administrator

 **Do not create it under your own user account!** Though repositories can be transferred at a later date, it is simpler and clearer if it originates from our organisation account.

+### Naming repositories
+Repositories should have clear, simple names, and be all lowercase with dashes `-` (not underscores or spaces) between each word. i.e.,

+`sausage-egg-chips-beans-machine`

 ## Each repository must include a licence file
 This should be called `LICENCE` or `LICENCE.md`.